Help makes sending payments smart and fast

 Benefits may include:

-- Speed - Make and receive payments in real-time, with close to immediate funds availability to the recipient
+Speed - Make and receive payments in near real-time, with close to immediate funds availability to the recipient.

 24/7 availability - Make and receive payments at any time, including outside normal banking hours.

-- Data enriched - Send more complete remittance information with payments
+Data enriched - Osko payments allow for a description of 280 characters, which means more complete remittance information with payments.

-- Simple addressing - Easily address payments to eligible recipients’ registered PayIDs - using an identifier like a mobile number, email address, ABN (which includes ACN, ARBN and ARSN), phone number and organisation ID.
+Simple addressing - Easily address payments to registered PayIDs - using an identifier like a mobile number, email address, ABN (which includes ACN, ARBN and ARSN), phone number and Organisation ID.

-- Working capital benefits - Access is available for Treasury to invest deposits more efficiently as payments are received in the new near real-time environment – resulting in better cash management
+Working capital benefits - Access is available for Treasury to invest deposits more efficiently as payments are received in the near real-time environment – resulting in better cash management.

 Process efficiency - Mandated industry wide scheme SLAs mean payment responses are within a minute, which enables appropriate actions to be triggered quickly.
 For example, a notification that a payment failed due to the payee account being closed will occur within a minute, enabling accounts staff to address this immediately, rather than wait for notification in the Direct Entry process after two or three days.

 Get ready for NPP

-In most cases you won’t be able to opt out of receiving NPP payments.
-If you have given out your bank account details to any clients or suppliers and once these accounts become NPP reachable in the coming months, you may see the Osko and Single Credit Transfers (SCT) transactions in your transaction listing online or in your bank account statements.
+In most cases you can’t opt out of receiving NPP payments.
+If you have given out your bank account details to any clients or suppliers, you may start to see Osko and Single Credit Transfers (SCT) transactions in your transaction listing online or in your bank account statements.
+In terms of making Osko payments, you can select the Osko option from the menu options in Corporate Online.

 An SCT is an NPP payment type without a guaranteed funds SLA and as such is infrequently used.